-If you plan on eating the fishcake as they ought to be, you should focus on a thickness of twelve millimeters as this will help take in a lot of the flavors that can be enjoyed by eating the right type of cakes.
+If you plan on eating the fishcake as it ought to be, you should focus on a thickness of twelve millimeters as this will help take in a lot of the flavors that can be enjoyed by eating the right type of cakes.

 If you don’t think you’re going to eat them as a stand-alone dish or snack, you might want to match them with different ingredients from the meal while and maybe go for a thin piece.

 You could even take a piece that’s three millimeters thick.
 With a cut this thin, you can without much of a stretch use Kamaboko instead of, say, bacon, and you get great results.

 And if you are hoping to appreciate the flavor while eating the cakes by themselves, go for a thick cut i.e. fifteen millimeters.
 You could then be able to add them to a plate of mixed greens without losing any of the flavors.

 Concerning the temperature, you have to remember that the fishcakes contain plenty of proteins.

 So adding an excessive amount of heat to cooking the Kamaboko won’t just denature the proteins but it will also ruin its crusty surface, and the cakes you’d get will be hard and also tough to chew.